Radeonares32/RadeArch/README.md

 # RadeArch
-RadeArch is an arch linux based linux distribution
+RadeArch is an arch-based penetration distro